npfrazier/LaTeXWrite/README.md

 Some basic functionality for creating LaTeX documents while using Julia.

-A better implementation already exists at (https://github.com/rened/LaTeX.jl)[LaTeX.jl]
+A better implementation for this purpose already exists at [LaTeX.jl](https://github.com/rened/LaTeX.jl)